 Km travelled: 2890km

-The land of majestic mountains, and the opportunity to get to know about the true nomadic lifestyle.
-Pristine valleys, crystal clear mountain lakes.
+Kyrgyzstan is the land of majestic mountains and gives you the opportunity to get to know about the true nomadic lifestyle.
+It has pristine valleys and crystal clear mountain lakes.
 One of the most popular is Lake Issyk Kul.
 Other popular places are Naryn City, Tougart Pass, Karakul and Cholpon Ata.
 It also allows you to taste the real nomadic lifestyle as a large part still practice a semi nomadic lifestyle.
 Lake Issyk-kul in the North East is the second largest lake in the world after Lake Titicaca.
-Amazing scenery mountains as high as 7440 meters (Jengish Chokusu) and great locals.
+Amazing scenery with mountains as high as 7440 meters (Jengish Chokusu) and great locals.

-Bishkek is in the Chuy Valley, great place to stock up before exploring Kyrgyzstan.
+Bishkek is in the Chuy Valley, a great place to stock up before exploring Kyrgyzstan.
 Main sights are Ala-Too Square, and if you like musea you have lots of choices in Bishkek.
 Just outside Bishkek is Ala-Archa nature reserve.
-This is in a small valley inside the gorge, its ridges are covered with eternal ice, just over 20000 hectares there are mountains, rivers, and pine forests growing on the slope of the mountains great spot to camp.
+This is in a small valley inside the gorge, its ridges are covered with eternal ice.
+The area is just over 20000 hectares and there are mountains, rivers, and pine forests growing on the slope of the mountains, great spot to camp.

 located on the north shore of Lake Issyk-Kul, Cholpon-Ata is famous for its resorts, sandy beaches, and underground mineral springs.
 However, the beach and the nearby petroglyphs are the main attraction.